How To Recognize Gaslighting And What to Do About It

 Recognizing gaslighting

 In some cases, minor accounts of gaslighting can be unintentional.
-If it’s ongoing, the person is likely cognizant of what they’re doing, at least to some degree.
+If it’s ongoing, the person is likely cognizant of what they’re doing and may be engaging in form of emotional abuse.
 If gaslighting starts small and worsens, it could be intentional emotional manipulation and abuse.
 Since gaslighting can be subtle, especially initially, it may be challenging to identify if that's what you're experiencing.

 If you’re in a relationship and you’ve developed the following symptoms without a clear cause, you may be exposed to a gaslighter.